 How to know if your work is eligible

 Firstly, you need to understand what scheme you’re eligible for.
-There are two R&D schemes you can apply for, with the expenditure credit scheme covering larger businesses and the SME scheme that is aimed at small businesses.
+There are two R&D schemes you can apply for, with the merged R&D expenditure credit scheme covering all businesses except for loss-making SMEs, who can apply for the enhanced R&D intensive support scheme.

-The SME scheme offers increased reimbursement for loss-making SMEs but requires a business to have fewer than 500 employees, achieve a turnover of less than £84.5m or have a balance sheet total of less than £72.6m.
+The intensive support scheme offers increased reimbursement for loss-making SMEs but requires a business to have fewer than 500 employees, achieve a turnover of less than £84m or have a balance sheet total of less than £72m and make a trading loss for tax purposes.

 In terms of which projects are eligible for reimbursement, it’s best to have a designated person at your organisation who can assess projects against the government’s criteria.
 Typically, your work can be eligible if you are trialling and developing systems to potentially improve performance, developing bespoke solutions within your work, and adapting to changes in legislation or industry requirements.